 I am an Assistant Professor in the Department of Library and Information Studies, located in the School of Education at the University of North Carolina - Greensboro.
 I also manage and helped create the eBlack Champaign-Urbana and Let's Move in Libraries projects.

-In February 2017, my book chapter Social inequalities in the shaping of cultural heritage infrastructure will be published in Participatory Heritage, edited by Henriette Roued-Cunliffe and Andrea Copeland for Facet Publishing.
+In February 2017, my book chapter Social inequalities in the shaping of cultural heritage infrastructure was published in Participatory Heritage, edited by Henriette Roued-Cunliffe and Andrea Copeland for Facet Publishing.

 On June 20, 2016, I successfully defended my doctoral dissertation on The Community Informatics of An Aging Society: A Comparative Case Study of Senior Centers and Public Libraries at the Graduate School of Library and Information Science at the University of Illinois at Urbana Champaign.
 My advisor was Kate Williams.
 In addition to defending my dissertation on campus, I also presented my research in the local community.
 This presentation is available online, as is a summary of this research.